CQDX/visi-genie-4d-systems-async/README.md

 * Build and deploy your 4D Workshop4 project to the display's micro-SD card and then install micron-SD card into display's pannel.

-* In Microsoft Visual Studio, use the NuGet Package Manager Console to install this library into your project:
+* In Microsoft Visual Studio, use the NuGet Package Manager Console to install the library into your project:

 ```
 PM> Install-Package ViSiGenie4DSystems.Async.dll